This section is included for technical completeness; the beginning reader

 is merely the truth of this proposition that the user wants to show.

-When one does wish to show explicitly that or that
+When one does wish to show explicitly that

 ,